October is the month for pumpkins and candy.

 It has quickly become one of our favorite Halloween STEM Activities.

 The pumpkin shaped candy in this STEM challenge makes it fun to do all fall.
-You can also use the same candy to make this pumpkin catapult.
+You can also use the same candy to use with this pumpkin catapult.

 For more fun with pumpkins, be sure to check out our pumpkin Pulley.